 Now as long as she’s here, everything is still all right: I come near and look at her every minute; but, tomorrow she will be carried away – and how shall I remain alone then?
 Now she is on the table in the hall – I put two card tables together – while the coffin will be here tomorrow, a white one, white gros-de-Napables, but then, this is not the point…I keep walking and want to explain it to myself.
 It’s six hours already that I’ve sought to explain it and I’m still not able to gather my thoughts into focus.
 The thing is that I keep walking, walking, walking…This now is how it was, I will simply relate it in order (order!).
 (Mochulsky, p.
 548)

 At the risk of making a generalization, all profound egocentrics are highly intelligent.
-Some of Dostoevsky’s profoundly egocentric characters, such as the narrator of Notes From Underground, are among the most intelligent in all literature.
 In Notes From Underground Dostoevsky expresses the idea that high intelligence in a moral vacuum will evolve into profound egocentricity or as Dostoevsky expresses it, “the man of heightened consciousness.”
 Every quality Dostoevsky ascribes to the “man of heightened consciousness” coincides exactly with the profound egocentric.
 This point will be demonstrated later in the paper when I do an individual study of the profound egocentric in Notes From Underground.

 Are all profound egocentrics highly intelligent?
 To use circular reasoning they are by definition people of great intellectual depth.
 To answer the question in a more meaningful manner, we must decide if there are characters that show signs of being profound egocentrics and yet are not highly intelligent.
 Two possibilities that might occur to the reader of Dostoevsky are Golyadkin, the hero of The Double, and Dimitri Karamazov.
 In the first case, the character does not appear especially intelligent, and in the second, he is clearly described as not intelligent.